Alcohol

 Alcohol consumption and related harm are key public health issues in Scotland.
 In 2016/17, over 24,000 people in Scotland were admitted to a general acute hospital with an alcohol related diagnosis.
 In this same period, rates of alcohol-specific death and hospital stays were more than eight times higher in the most deprived areas than in the least deprived areas of Scotland.
 There are a range of specialist alcohol treatment services in Scotland covering a wide variety of interventions depending on the level of need of the individual, but most of these are located in communities, and may be less accessible to people from deprived areas.
 General practices are thought to be well-placed to deliver interventions to help people with alcohol problems, as they provide continuity of care for patients and build long-term relations and trust with them.
 However, challenges in managing alcohol problems within this setting exist, and are partly attributed to constraints on resources.
 Having a specialist alcohol worker located in general practices is one model which has been explored in order to help address some of these challenges.

 The ‘Attached Alcohol Nurse’ (AAN) role was piloted in six ‘Deep End’ practices in Glasgow.
 Deep End practices are a group of general practices serving the most 100 deprived populations in Scotland.
 Whilst an evaluation of the AAN pilot reported positive outcomes in terms of success in engaging service users, it could not draw any firm conclusions about the effectiveness of having such a model within general practice.
-The aim of this study is to address some of the gaps in the evidence base by exploring the experiences and perspectives of a range of stakeholders regarding the management of alcohol problems in these Deep End practices.
+The aim of this study was to address some of the gaps in the evidence base by exploring the experiences and perspectives of a range of stakeholders regarding the management of alcohol problems in these Deep End practices.

 An Exploration of the Characteristics, Perceptions and Experiences of Drink Drivers in England and Scotland (2019 - 2020)